FORD FUSION - HYDROGEN 999 CAR - 2007

 Fast and clean - Hydrogen 999 electric World Record Holder 2007

 The hydrogen powered Fusion is part of Ford's alternate energy initiative, which includes a flexible array of options such as hybrids, E85 ethanol, clean diesels, bio-diesels, and advanced engine and transmission technologies.
 The company already has a fleet of 30 hydrogen powered Focus fuel cell vehicles on the road as part of a worldwide, seven-city program to conduct real world testing of fuel cell technology.
 The 30-car fleet has accumulated more than 540,000 miles since its inception in 2005.
 Hybrid models of the Ford Fusion will be available in 2008.

 By achieving a speed of 207.297 miles per hour on Wednesday at

 the Bonneville Salt Flats in Utah, the Ford fuel cell team also

 joined the 200 MPH Club of Bonneville Speed Week.

 "What we've accomplished is nothing short of an industry first," commented Matt Zuehlk, the project's lead engineer.
 "No other automaker in the world has come close."

 Hydrogen 999 - Ford team

-The content of this website is copyright © and design copyright 1991 and 2007 Electrick Publications and NJK.
+The content of this website is copyright © and design copyright 1991 and 2020 Electrick Publications.
 All rights reserved.
-The bird logo and name Bluebird and Blue Max are trademarks.
-The BE2 and BE3 vehicle shape and configuration are registered designs ®.
+The bird logo and name Bluebird are trademarks.
 All other trademarks are hereby acknowledged.
 Max Energy Limited is an educational charity.